Jayanth317/Jayanth317/README.md

 # 💫 About Me:
 Hello!
-My name is Jayanth and I have with a degree in Electrical and Electronics Engineering.
+My name is Jayanth and I have graduated with a degree in Electrical and Electronics Engineering.
 I am excited to begin my career as a software engineer and am eager to contribute to GitHub.<br>I am proficient in Java, Python, C++ and have completed several projects during my studies that showcase my abilities. <br>I am a quick learner and am always looking for opportunities to improve my skills.
 I am looking forward to collaborating with other developers and contributing to meaningful projects on GitHub.

 # 💻 Tech Stack: